 The organic wine industry first gained some traction in the 1970s but has had a chequered history until relatively recently.
 In fact as mentioned earlier it was only in 2012 that the EU came up with a written definition of organic wine, after the USA, Chile, Australia and South Africa had already set their own organic wine regulations and standards.
 And whilst there is an ever-increasing number of people buying organic food, sales of organic wine are not increasing at the same pace.
 I am asked more about vegan wine than organic wine.

 One of the problems for organic wine is its definition.
 There is no worldwide standard for organic wine as we have seen.
-There is added confusion from the often interchangeable but incorrect use of the terms “organic”, “bio-dynamic”, “natural” and “raw” wines as mentioned in my blog post on the differences between those terms.
+There is added confusion from the often interchangeable but incorrect use of the terms “organic”, “bio-dynamic”, “natural” and “raw” wines (read more about biodynamic wine).
 And in the early days of organic wine there was also a problem with rapid deterioration in some low sulphite wines which did not help the reputation.
 Fortunately winemakers have improved their techniques and management of sulphites so that this is rarely a problem now.

 There was also resistance from within the industry which perhaps saw organic wine as a threat to the norm and there was a more general lack of belief that more naturally produced wines were of a higher quality as was and is still claimed.